 We actively do this through:

 - Focus groups

 - Broad online engagement

 In April 2021, Technical Safety BC launched our digital engagement site to improve access for clients and stakeholders across the province.
 Visit Engage to learn more about these opportunities and get involved in the conversation.

 For information on consultations older than 2020, please email firstname.lastname@example.org.

 It’s important to us that the voices we hear are representative of our clients, industry, and British Columbians.
-This includes making sure everyone has a fair opportunity to participate and that traditionally under-represented groups also have a voice.
+This includes making sure everyone has a fair opportunity to participate and that traditionally under-represented and excluded groups also have a voice.

 Here are some key research and engagement principles we consider when recruiting for our groups, panels, interviews, and surveys:

-- Generate open calls for participation to support equitable opportunity;
+- Generate open calls for participation to support equitable opportunity.

-- Provide adequate information to support informed decisions on whether or not to participate;
+- Provide adequate information to support informed decisions on whether or not to participate.

-- Develop inclusion criteria upfront, anchored in the project needs and purpose, and communicate clearly and transparently;
+- Develop inclusion criteria upfront, anchored in the project needs and purpose, and communicate clearly and transparently.

 - Take reasonable steps to ensure a representative sample when conducting new research.

 As a not-for-profit organization, we typically do not provide remuneration for participation in research or engagement activities.
-Reimbursements for travel and accommodation may be provided, based on Technical Safety BC’s schedule of approved expenses.
+Reimbursements for travel and accommodation may be provided based on Technical Safety BC’s schedule of approved expenses.